2019 Best Online Bachelor's in Computer Science Degrees

 Online Computer Science Degree Overview & Career Information

-Graduates with an associate degree in computer science may become help desk technicians, computer support specialists, computer repairers, network administrators, computer programmers, web developers, or systems administrators.
-Some larger businesses require a bachelor's degree for these positions, while others accept candidates with an associate degree and some relevant professional experience.
+Graduates with an associate degree in computer science might find careers as computer support specialists, computer programmers, web developers, systems analysts, and system or network administrators.
+Some employers require a bachelor's degree for these positions, while others accept candidates with an associate degree and certificates or some relevant professional experience.

-The core curriculum in the computer science degree discusses the theory and organization of computer systems.
-Core classes cover operating systems, data structures and algorithms, programming languages, systems security, and software engineering.
-Other courses in natural science and math, such as statistics, probability, discrete math, and calculus, support the foundational computer science classes.
+Students pursuing online bachelor’s degrees should expect to understand the theory and organization of computer systems.
+Most computer science programs include core classes that cover computer programming, operating systems, web design, data structures, algorithms, and logic & computation.
+Some schools may place an additional emphasis on mathematics and require classes such as statistics, probability, discrete math, and calculus.
 Besides the foundational courses, students also complete advanced courses and possibly a computer science specialization.
-Advanced courses discuss topics like data networks, computer architecture, and modem software engineering.
-Specializations require a focused set of courses in a particular information systems area, such as software engineering, networking, or database administration.
+Advanced courses discuss topics like computer networking, data networks, computer architecture, and machine learning.
+Specializations require a focused set of courses in computer science, such as software engineering, networking, or database administration.

-The bachelor’s in computer science opens up a number of entry-level information technology positions, such as computer programmer, systems administrator, network administrator, web developer, computer support specialist, software developer, and database administrator.
+A bachelor’s degree in computer science can help open up a number of entry-level positions, such as computer programmer, systems analyst, data scientist, systems or network administrator, web developer, computer support specialist, software developer, and database administrator.
 Graduates who participate in an internship during the degree can narrow down their skill set to prepare for a particular type of position upon graduation.

-A graduate with a doctoral degree in computer science can work in computer science research and development as a computer scientist.
-These professionals do basic research and develop projects that may turn into consumer-marketed products.
-Others use the PhD to pursue teaching and research positions at the college level.
+A graduate with a doctoral degree in computer science might work in computer science research and development as a computer scientist, among other careers.
+These professionals conduct research and develop projects that may turn into consumer-marketed products.
+Many will use the PhD to pursue teaching and research positions at a four-year college or university.

 Graduate certificate programs target individuals who have already earned an undergraduate degree and wish to gain specialized knowledge in a particular area of computer science.
 Students cultivate skills in information technology, design techniques, hardware and software applications, and formulating algorithms.
 They also learn how to interact with other professionals in related fields and manage the flow of digital communication within their organization.

-Areas of concentration for these programs may include database management, Internet working technology, wireless communications, computer programming, or software development.
+Areas of concentration for these programs may include database management, networking technology, wireless communications, computer programming, or software engineering.
 Students usually take classes that explore database organization, project management, software metrics, analysis and design, operating systems, and computer architecture.

-Many individuals who've obtained a graduate certificate in computer science are generally qualified to obtain jobs as database administrators, software developers, network analysts, and computer programmers.
+Many individuals who obtain a graduate certificate in computer science are generally qualified to obtain jobs as database administrators, software developers, network analysts, and computer programmers.
 Alternatively, some graduates choose to continue their education and pursue a master's degree that prepares them for leadership roles in their profession.